Alteration of Company’s Articles

 A valid notification shall also include directors’ particulars, that is passport number, nationality, and also residential address.
 If you want to avoid hassle, you can leave us all the complicated paperwork.

 If you decide to change the company name after the company registration process is completed, the company shall comply with section 107 of the Companies Ordinance.
 The company shall pass a special resolution and deliver the specific forms to the Companies Registry.
 Unless the new name is in breach of section 100, the Companies Registry and the Inland Revenue Department will issue a name change certificate and a new business license in around 10 business days.

 Once business owners receive the name change certificate and new business registration license, he/ she can notify its bank for information update.
 Different banks have different processing time.
 The norm is usually around 10 business days.
 For details, you can contact our Hong Kong company formation team at email@example.com

 If there is any change in directors’ particulars, that is director(s) having a new passport number or a new residential address, the company shall notify the Companies Registrar according to section 645(4).
 The time limit to report the changes is 15 days.
 If a company does not comply with this specific requirement, every responsible person of the company will be liable to a level 4 fine.

 In fact, updating your information regularly can benefit the company’s operation.
 Banks in Hong Kong ask their overseas customers for copy of their passport and residential address proof every one or two years as a regular checking.
-Hence, documents at the Registrar shall be updated and well-prepared so you can submit any documents to your bank when required.
+Hence, documents at the Hong Kong Company Registry shall be updated and well-prepared so you can submit any documents to your bank when required.